Our history

 A brief history of the Foundation since we were established in 1987.

-The Helen Hamlyn Trust is an independent grant-making Trust.
-The trust initiates medium and long-term major projects linked to the shared interests of Lady Hamlyn and her late husband Lord Hamlyn.
-Its core ethos is to develop innovative projects, which aim to effect lasting change, improve quality of life and create opportunity for the benefit of the public.
+The Helen Hamlyn Trust is an independent grant-making trust that initiates medium- and long-term projects reflecting the shared interests of Lady Hamlyn CBE and her late husband, Lord Hamlyn.
+Its core ethos is to develop innovative projects that create lasting change, enhance quality of life, and benefit the public.

-Paul Hamlyn Foundation has made a number of grants to support the Trust’s work.
-The Trust’s activities fall within the mission and broad objectives of the Foundation.
+Paul Hamlyn Foundation has provided several grants to support the Trust’s work, which aligns with the Foundation’s mission and objectives.

-The Trust’s grant-making is in the fields of medicine, arts and culture, education and welfare, healthy ageing, international humanitarian affairs and heritage and conservation in India.
-Small grants are made to local and regional charities up to £10,000.
-The Trust develops lasting relationships with leading organisations and individuals to enable new areas of work by creating connections between organisations, and introducing new ideas.
+The Trust focuses on grant-making in medicine, arts and culture, education and welfare, healthy ageing, international humanitarian affairs, and heritage and conservation in India.
+The Trust invests in long-term relationships with leading organisations and individuals, nurturing new initiatives and connecting organisations to invite fresh thinking.

-Since it was founded in 2001, among others, the Trust has initiated major projects with the following organisations:
+Since its founding in 2001, the Trust has launched numerous major projects, including those with the following organisations:

 For further information, please contact: